-It’s also worth considering, is the throttle set correctly, it should be set to fast/run when cutting.
-Is the engine running as it should.
-If the engine power is reduced the mower may still cut well, but will be less efficient at collecting.
+It’s also worth considering if the throttle is set correctly; it should be set to fast/run when cutting.
+Is the engine running as it should?
+If the engine power is reduced, the mower may still cut well but will be less efficient at collecting.

-I wrote these guides to help you tune-up your own mower, it includes oil grade chart and quantity for your engine, check out:
+I wrote these guides to help you tune up your own mower.
+It includes an oil grade chart and quantity for your engine; check out:

-The fix for bad gas – remove and clean the carburetor, if it’s badly corroded, you’ll need to replace it.
+The fix for bad gas – is to remove and clean the carburetor; if it’s badly corroded, you’ll need to replace it.

-I wrote these easy to follow guides including pictures on carburetor cleaning, it will help you find your problem and fix it fast.
+I wrote these easy-to-follow guides, including pictures on carburetor cleaning, which will help you find your problem and fix it fast.